kimchi-project/kimchi/docs/API.md

         * buffers: The amount of memory used for file buffers.
 The unit is Bytes.
         * cached: The amount of memory used as cache memory.
 The unit is Bytes.
         * avail: The total amount of buffer, cache and free memory.
 The unit is Bytes.
+    * disk_read_rate: Expresses the total IO throughput for reads across all disks (kb/s).
+    * disk_write_rate: Expresses the total IO throughput for writes across all disks (kb/s).

 * **POST**: *See HostStats Actions*